1. What are the hours of operation?

-We have five offices to serve the public:
+We have four offices to serve the public:

 2. What are the ways to renew my registration?

-A: Internet Renewal – NOTE: For online renewal, you may not be claiming military non-residency, you may not have an address change, your plates must be in the renewal or the grace month, proof of Colorado insurance must be posted to the motor vehicle system.
+B: Internet Renewal – NOTE: For online renewal, you may not be claiming military non-residency, you may not have an address change, your plates must be in the renewal or the grace month, proof of Colorado insurance must be posted to the motor vehicle system.
 You may not renew online for free plates or military plates.
-To renew online, go to www.colorado.gov/renewplates and follow the prompts to complete the renewal and make payment (applicable fees for credit card or e-check will be added).
+To renew online, go to the Colorado Division of Motor Vehicles site and follow the prompts to complete the renewal and make payment (applicable fees for credit card or e-check will be added).
 The tabs will be sent in the mail to the address on the renewal card.

 3. I didn’t receive a renewal postcard in the mail.
 How can I renew?

 If you moved and did not fill out a change of address form or notify our office, the renewal card would have been mailed to the address on your last registration.
 You can call our office (520-6240) to check that we have your correct address, and then renew online.
 Please refer to the second question on this page for options on how to renew.

 4. My temporary tag has/is about to expire.
 What should I do?

 If you are purchasing the vehicle from a dealership, the title paperwork is sent by them to the Motor Vehicle Office.
 Contact the title clerk at the dealership and ask for the date when the Motor Vehicle Office signed for the paperwork.
 Then, come into our office with that date, the dealership name, proof of Colorado insurance and Secure and Verifiable Identification to register your vehicle.